radogado/tantan-s3-cloudfront/readme.txt

 Tested up to: 2.7
 Stable tag: 0.3.4

 Allows you to mirror your WordPress media uploads over to Amazon S3 for storage and delivery.
+Updated with CloudFront support.

 == Description ==